 By now, the fry are free-swimming.
-What you do now is up to you, but here are some recommended options.
-The parents can continue to look after them for another six weeks.
-That’s until they are old enough to look after themselves.
+The parents can continue to look after them for another six weeks, until they are old enough to look after themselves.

-However, some Jaguar Cichlids may consume their fry, if they are left in with them for more than two weeks.
-If they show signs of doing this, remove the fry immediately.
+However, some Jaguar Cichlids may consume their fry, if they’re left in with them for more than two weeks.
+If they do, remove the fry immediately.

 Looking After Jaguar Cichlids

 Jaguar Cichlids are aggressive fish.
-As much as you may not like it, it can’t be helped; it’s part of their natural temperament.
-With specific aquarium and water conditions, you may notice a change.
-Believe it or not, their aggression level can lower.
+However with specific aquarium and water conditions, their aggression level can lower.

-Let’s start with the sizing of the tank.
-As a rule of thumb, the bigger the tank, and the more space they have, the less aggressive they will be.
-It’s best to keep them in couples.
-(For reasons we discussed earlier,) so the sizing we recommend reflects that.
+The bigger the tank, the more space they have, the less aggressive they will be.
+It’s best to keep them in couples

 As with most Cichlids, include a flat rock as a spawning site.
-Make sure you have hidey-holes and cave-like areas.
+Have hidey-holes and cave-like areas.
 But balance it out with plenty of open swimming space.
-Then there is the question of plants.

-Top Tip.
 These fish prefer dark, cloudy habitats in the wild.
-It would give the fish a good experience if you were to replicate this.
-An easy way to do this is to chuck a handful or two into the filter, and a bag of aquarium safe peat.
-(Remember to change the leaves every two weeks.)
+An easy way to do this is having a handful or two of leaves in the filter, and a bag of aquarium safe peat.
+(Change the leaves every two weeks.)

-IMPORTANT!
 Your aquarium must have a tight-fitting lid.
-Why?
-Jaguar Cichlids can and will jump out of the tank, and there’s no way you want that happening!
+Jaguar Cichlids can and will jump out of the tank.

 Conditions Of The Tank

-Once you’ve set up the tank correctly, and as you like it, looking after Jaguar Cichlids is easy.
+Once you’ve set up the tank correctly, looking after Jaguar Cichlids is easy.
 Despite the large size of the tank and fish, they don’t require a massive amount of maintenance.

-These fish like the temperature to be slightly warm, as they are from a tropical climate.
+These fish like the temperature to be slightly warm.
+They’re from a tropical climate.
 The best Jaguar Cichlid temperature range is 74-79° F (24-28° C).

-However, keep in mind that sometimes, the higher the temperature, the more aggressive the fish is.
-Because of this, it’s best to keep the temperature around 74° F (24° C).
+The higher the temperature, the more aggressive the fish.
+It’s best to keep it around 74° F (24° C).